 When Anne-Marie Slaughter’s article “Why Women Still Can’t Have it All” went viral in 2012, we immediately recognized adding “men and women” to each of her 5 mandates summarized ThirdPath’s mission.
 These mandates are also at the root of making “the impossible possible” – supporting a new appraoch to careers and family that doesn’t force people to choose between the two.

-This year we have been exploring each mandate on our Thursdays with ThirdPath webinars.
+During our 2018-2019 Thursdays with ThirdPath webinar season we explored each mandate.
 We also added a sixth mandate – Men and Women Creating Win-Win Boundaries.
-Check out our May and June webinars.
-They demonstrate how this is also a key ingredient for supporting men and women to share things at home.
+Check out the May and June webinars, they also demonstrate how this is a key ingredient for supporting men and women to share things at home.

 She also argues, “It’s time for CEO’s, supervisors, and team leaders to assume that the experience of caregiving… helps people become more efficient, and develop knowledge, patience, adaptability to different rhythms, honesty, courage, trust, humility, and hope.”